 Eating out while traveling is a treat.
 Since we stay in vacation rentals, the majority of our meals are at home.
 It’s much easier with kids since they can truly be picky about what they eat.

-So when we do go out it has to be extra special.
-And normally we only go to traditional styled restaurants offering the most traditional and local cuisine of the area.
+So when we do go out, it has to be extra special.
+And normally we only go to traditionally styled restaurants offering the most traditional and local cuisine of the area.

 The one thing my husband stated emphatically when I decided on our visit to Spain was to eat the Paella whenever we do go out.
 Since the true source of Paella comes from Valencia, choosing restaurants that offered this dish without the proper roots made it a questionable choice.